dddrrreee/cs140e-25win/labs/3-cross-checking/README.md

 ***Errata***:
 ***Errata***:

+  - `2-trace`: this `Makefile` has issues, so you may need to run `make` in `2-trace` and then inside `2-trace/test` this won't be true for the rest of the quarter.
+I forgot to fix a problem from last year.

   - if your tracing just hangs this is b/c there is an infinite loop from printing: `printk` will call the UART driver, which will then call `put32` and `get32`